Luq16/Scientific-Abstract-generation/README.md

-# Scientific Abstract generation
+# Scientific abstract generation

-In this project, I have created a tools that could generate scientific abstract.
+In this project, I have created a tools that uses LLM to generate scientific abstract for publication.
 See an example below:

 ## Input message: